joshuahills/joshuahills/README.md

 # About Me

-I'm a Graduate Software Engineer at Telent.
+I'm a Graduate Software Engineer.
 I graduated from Coventry University in 2021 with a bachelor's degree in Computer Science.

 # Technologies